 Monte Cook Games Fan Use Policy

 Generally speaking, we’re thrilled when gamers want to share and show off their interest in our games and properties.
 We appreciate that this helps grow the community for our games, and we don’t want to put a damper on anyone’s enthusiasm.
 On the other hand, we don’t want anyone to give away the content that pays our bills, and we have an obligation to protect our intellectual property or, legally, we can lose our ownership rights.
-This policy is our attempt to walk that fine line, letting you, the fan, build web sites or game aids that you want to have and to share, while protecting our interests so that our game lines have a future.
+This policy is our attempt to walk that fine line, letting you, the fan, build web sites and communities that you want to have and to share, while protecting our interests so that our game lines have a future.

 Trademark and Copyright

 To understand what we explain below, it’s helpful to understand what trademarks and copyright are.

 - Our text and images are protected by copyright.
 This is the legal protection that covers the content of our products, and basically says that we get to decide how that content is duplicated, copied, or otherwise reproduced.
 (Some people think that copyright only matters when money is being charged, but that’s not true.
 Copyright applies regardless of whether someone charges money or gives stuff out for free.)

 - Our names, logos, and some distinct elements of content (such as the names and likenesses of characters) are trademarks.
 Trademarks are elements we use to uniquely identify our business—other people or companies can’t use these terms or images.
 For trademarks in particular, the law requires us to police violations of their use, or we lose the right to claim them.
 (That’s why you sometimes hear stories about companies sending ridiculous cease-and-desist letters to hapless fans—the companies sometimes have to do that, even if they don’t want to, or they risk losing control of their valuable trademarks.)